Spring Boot Starter

 To add JobRunr to your Spring project, these are the steps you need to take:

-1. Depending on your version of Spring Boot, add the jobrunr-spring-boot-2-starter or jobrunr-spring-boot-3-starter dependency to your project
+1. Depending on your version of Spring Boot, add the jobrunr-spring-boot-3-starter dependency to your project

 2. Configure JobRunr via the Spring application.properties file